 We are required to monitor hazardous substances in use in the workplace, assess the risks involved in their use and take any necessary precautions.
 Any person responsible for purchasing substances must ensure that the supplier provides a safety data sheet detailing any hazards involved in its use and advice on the precautions to be taken.
-A completed COSHH risk assessment must also be completed for every COSHH item used within there school.
+A completed COSHH risk assessment must also be completed for every COSHH item used within their school.
 These must be filed with other safety information for immediate access near to their place of use.

-The Senior Premises Officer must ensure that employees are aware of the risks and precautions to be taken and that they comply with them.
+The Academy Manager/Trust Estates Lead/Estates and Compliance Manager, Milan Premdjy must ensure that employees are aware of the risks and precautions to be taken and that they comply with them.
 Substances must be issued in suitably marked containers clearly identifying the contents.
 All items falling under the COSHH regulations must be stored securely in clearly identified COSHH cabinets.